 Additionally, this ballpoint pen’s ink is non-toxic.
 As a result, the pen ink won’t cause harm.
 You can choose from three different pen ink colors - mixed, black, and blue ink colors.
 According to the owner, the pens are produced by a factory that’s approved by the Forest Stewardship Council (FSC).

 Biodegradable?
 Check.
 Eco-friendly?
 Check.
 Recycled packaging?
 Check.
-This brand creates its eco-friendly pens from bamboo and corn plastic, featuring rubber grips.
+This brand creates its plastic free pens from bamboo and corn plastic, featuring rubber grips.
 With the motto of Onyx and Green being “the greener, the better”, this pen speaks true to that.